amyjko/foundations-of-information/chapters/data.md

 * _[Our Year: Emergency Mode Can’t Last Forever, What Next, Slate|https://slate.com/podcasts/what-next/2021/03/when-is-the-pandemic-over]_.
 Discusses the processes by which COVID-19 data have been produced in the United States, and the messy and complex metadata that makes analysis and decision making more difficult.

 * _[Inventing Hispanic, The Experiment, The Atlantic|https://www.theatlantic.com/podcasts/archive/2021/03/chicanos-the-census-and-celia-cruz-inventing-latino/618248/]_.
 Discusses the history behind the invention of the category "Hispanic" and "Latino", and how racial categories are used to encode race as a social construct.

+* _[Organizing Chaos, On the Media| https://www.wnycstudios.org/podcasts/otm/episodes/on-the-media-organizing-chaos]_.
+Reports on the debates about the Dewey Decimal System and it's inherent social biases.